 - an information campaign on the handing of business gifts was conducted.

-Information on the execution of the tax strategy for 2020
+Information on the execution of the tax strategy

 Information on the amount of taxation paid by the KGHM Group as well as accounting policies and important estimates, assumptions and judgments may be found in the Company’s annual and half-year financial statements, which are prepared in compliance with International Accounting Standards and International Financial Reporting Standards.
 The Tax Policy currently being prepared by the Company will serve the purpose not only of continuing and strengthening the Company’s reputation as concerns its obligations towards compliance with the aforementioned IAS and IFRS Standards, but will also be a response to the market’s ever-greater demands for transparency in the form, among others, of the GRI guidelines.